The Dæmons: Production

 Much of the serial was filmed on location in Aldbourne, Wiltshire.
-The location shoot was awarded two weeks' filming, more than double the usual amount at the time, leading to a lot of the finished story being set outside, rather than in studio.
-Membury airfield in Berkshire and Bridge Farm, Ramsbury, were also used briefly as locations.
+The location shoot was awarded two weeks of filming, more than double the usual amount at the time, leading to a lot of the finished story being set outside, rather than in the studio.
+Membury Airfield in Berkshire and Bridge Farm, Ramsbury, were also used briefly as locations.
 Filming began on 19 April 1971 and saw pleasant, sunny weather for the first week, leading to sudden overnight snow in the second week – causing filming to be delayed.
 Some episode one scenes were filmed at night – a rarity for the show, although some of these scenes were filmed during daylight with a dark filter put over the camera lens.
 Other dark indoor scenes were filmed in a disused aircraft hangar at Bridge Farm, Ramsbury.
-Filming for the serial caused great excitement in Aldbourne, with a lot of the village residents appearing as extras, as well as the Headington Quarry Morris dancers performing routines in episodes four and five.
+Filming for the serial caused great excitement in Aldbourne, with a lot of the village residents appearing as extras, as well as the Headington Quarry Morris dancers performing dances in episodes four and five.

 The cast included David Simeon who himself was from Wiltshire where the story was being filmed.
 He had previously appeared in the Inferno story a year earlier.
 Comedy actress Damaris Hayman starred throughout the five episodes as Miss Hawthorne in a central role.
 Hayman herself had an interest in the supernatural and helped out during production as an unofficial adviser.
 A friend of hers was a practicing witch who had commended the scripts for their accuracy.
 Veteran British actor Robin Wentworth played Professor Horner.
 Future television presenter and Sooty puppeteer, Matthew Corbett had a brief role in the final episode as a hooded coven member who objects to the sacrifice of Jo Grant, and was suggested to the production team by friend Katy Manning.
 Other guest actors in the story include Don McKillop as the pub landlord, John Joyce as Garvin and Stephen Thorne as Azal.
 Thorne would go on to appear in the show again as costumed villains in The Three Doctors, Frontier in Space and The Hand of Fear.

 After three days of studio taping, work on the serial was completed on 16 May 1971, less than a month before transmission of the final episode.
-This last episode contains footage of a model church being blown up; the scene was realistic enough to lead many viewers to believe that the BBC had actually blown up a church as part of the filming.
-The BBC received a number of letters complaining about this.
+This last episode contains footage of a model church being blown up; the scene was realistic enough to lead many viewers to believe that the BBC had blown up a church as part of the filming.
+The BBC received several letters complaining about this.